Security: The Foundation of Everything

 To summarize, building the virtual network right the first time is important.
 Tweaks will always be made as the architecture evolves, applications added and removed, and improvements implemented.
 But a poor network structure invites attacks, and a substantial reconstruction or repair of a poorly constructed complex network is very difficult and expensive.
 Often these repairs take place after a breach has been discovered and the resulting pressure makes the work even more difficult.

 Automating the creation and maintenance of infrastructure and provisioning of resources is not often discussed as part of a security practice.
-However, Kenzan believes automation is the cornerstone of an effective security posture.
+However, Amdocs believes automation is the cornerstone of an effective security posture.
 This doesn’t mean simply adding automated security tools, although these are important.
-Kenzan advocates automating your infrastructure and development processes as well as testing and security checks.
+Amdocs advocates automating your infrastructure and development processes as well as testing and security checks.

 In a number of industries repetitive manual tasks end up being a security risk.
 Repetitive manual tasks are tedious and boring.
 When humans engage in tedious and boring tasks they tend to make mistakes.
 In the right scenario these mistakes end up being a security risk.
 This is why TSA luggage screeners are rotated at airports — looking at luggage is boring and repetitive and after a while screeners make mistakes and miss potentially dangerous items.